Questions and Answers

 Why don't you require the LSAT for admission?

-Advanced JD students enter law school with at least 29 units of credit from their non-US legal training, and up to 36 units for those who also hold an LLM from an accredited US law school.
+Students admitted through the Advanced JD Admissions Program enter law school with up to 29 units of credit from their non-US legal training.
 They are thus regarded as transfer students and an LSAT score is not required.
-Moreover, in over 20 years of experience with non-US students, we have concluded that the LSAT is not a very accurate measure of the ability of non-US students to succeed in law school or as lawyers.
-We believe that a better measure of the potential of a non-US student's ability to succeed in law school is the nature of the applicant's educational and professional experiences, law school grades, graduate study, and their practice background.
+Moreover, in over 20 years of experience with non-US students, we have concluded that the LSAT is not an accurate measure of the ability of non-US students to succeed in law school or as lawyers.
+We believe that a better measure of the potential of a non-US student's ability to succeed in law school is the nature of the applicant's educational and professional experiences, law school grades, graduate study, and his or her practice background.

 Is the Advanced JD program only for students interested in business and corporate law?